Multiscale-and-Stochastic-Dynamics-TUM/dynamics-explorables/README.md

 Noticed any bugs or errors?
 Found a typo in the text?
 The simulations do not work on your browser or look weird on mobile?
 Please post a new issue here on GitHub.
 Feel free to post even about minor tweaks or suggestions – this helps us make the project better!

 We don't have a template for new issues, but it is usually helpful to include a detailed description of the problem, some information about your system and browser, and a few screenshots.
-However, use your best judjement -- if you are simply pointing out a typo, none of this is required. :)
+However, use your best judgement -- if you are simply pointing out a typo, none of this is required. :)